arthurbfrancisco/portfolio-prep/README.md

 5. Progressive Web Apps
 #### Project Features

-- Frontend
-  - HTML
-  - CSS
-- Backend
-  - JS
+- Frontend: HTML, CSS, and JavaScript

-#### Links to external resources or other relevant documents within your project.
+#### Add links to external resources or other relevant documents within your project.

 ###### Include images, diagrams, or code snippets to illustrate concepts or examples.
-personal portfolio site
+te